Naunidhsingh20904/Go-Touch-Grass/README.md

 ## Design Documents
 - Our [database schema](https://git.uwaterloo.ca/t62smith1/group-2/-/wikis/Database-Schema) shows a
   diagram of our tables and their key relationships (TODO UPLOAD UPDATED DIAGRAM)
-- Our [class diagrams](https://git.uwaterloo.ca/t62smith1/group-2/-/wikis/Class-Diagram) shows a diagram of the main classes in our application (TODO make class diagram)
+- Our [class diagrams](https://git.uwaterloo.ca/t62smith1/group-2/-/wikis/Class-Diagram) shows a diagram of the main classes in our application

 ## Grading Instructions